SirajLuqman/Superstore-Sales/README.md

 ## 1. Executive Summary:
 The project within the scope of the project will entail the analysis of the Superstore sales data in order to reveal the main business insight and make decisions based on the analyses.
 With a Business Intelligence (BI) tool **Looker Studio - Google** we were able to analyze trends in sales, profitability by state and categories and the performance of different cities.
 As it was realized, the largest category that has the highest sales is Technology and the West and East markets are the major revenue generators.
-The interactive dashboard obtained is a complete data structure of how the Superstore performed in 2021-24.
+The interactive dashboard obtained is a complete data structure of how the Superstore performed in 2014-17.

 ## 2. Problem Statement:
 The superstore retail company seeks to have a deeper insight into the effectiveness of its sales and profitability.
 The main issues relate to knowing the areas where the performance is above average, time-trend analysis of sales and opportunities regarding strategic development.
 This analysis aims at giving a clear and pictorial view of the health of the business in order to make wise decisions by stakeholders.

 ## 3. Dataset Source:
-The dataset used for this analysis is the "Superstore Sales & Profit Analysis" dataset, a public dataset commonly available on platforms like Kaggle.
+The dataset used for this analysis is the "Superstore Dataset", a public dataset available on platforms Kaggle (https://www.kaggle.com/datasets/vivek468/superstore-dataset-final).

 ## 4. Methodology
   1.  **Data Sourcing:** The data were obtained in an open repository.